dmabery/dltn.io/content/about.md

 # About me
-I’m Dalton, a rising second year law student at the University of the Pacific, McGeorge School of Law in Sacramento, California.
+I’m Dalton, a second-year law student at the University of the Pacific, McGeorge School of Law in Sacramento, California.

 <ImageWithCaption src="https://res.cloudinary.com/dde1q4ekv/image/upload/v1728244501/Screenshot_2024-09-21_at_7.07.38_PM_1_inyr44.png" caption="Me, reading.">